 High blood pressure is very common in my family and especially with the elders.
-Us, youngsters are accustomed to eating low salt foods or no salt foods.
-If you want to be adventurous or looking for something with a little zing, try adding a little bit of cayenne, paprika or cumin.
-My preferred choice is paprika, taste a little smoky and sweet.
+We, youngsters, are accustomed to eating low salt foods or no salt foods.
+If you want to be adventurous or looking for something with a little zing, try adding a little bit of cayenne, paprika, or cumin.
+My preferred choice is paprika, which tastes a little smoky and sweet.
 Yummy!

 What I like about this recipe is that it is effortless.
 I don’t have to worry about the smell of fried foods or trying to figure out how to dispose of the oil.
 As scented candles only work for a few minutes, I try my best not to fry too often.
 The smell of a greasy house is not pleasant and therefore making the air in the house very unpleasant.

 Baking Sweet Plantains is also much healthier than frying.
 When frying plantains the pieces absorb more oil and especially when they are too ripe, they become very soggy and oily.
 I hope this technic will help you improve your diet using less oil and very minimal salt.